hoprnet/hoprnet/deploy/compose/README.md

 - `hoprd`: runs a single hoprd node with configuration taken from config file
   - requires the `./hoprd.cfg.yaml` to be edited with relevant information
-  - requires the `./hoprd.id` file to be supplied inside the directory
+  - requires the `./hopr.id` file to be supplied inside the directory
-- `frontend`: runs a `hopr-admin` frontend
+- `admin-ui`: runs a `hopr-admin` frontend
 - `metrics`: utilites exporting system, docker and node metrics
 - `metrics-push`: a utility cronjob to publish metrics to an external prometheus push gateway
 - `metrics-vis`: visualization tools for the metrics (containing the prometheus and grafana setup with default dashboards)